tjworks/tapdata-docs-en/docs/cloud/appendix/enhanced-js.md

 Parameter Description

 * For structured databases (such as MySQL), you can refer to the method: `var result = source.execute({sql: “update test.user set name='user001' where id = 1”});`
 * For MongoDB, the available parameters are as follows:

-   - **database**: The database name of the operation.
+   - **database**: The name of the database on which the operation is being performed.

-   - **collection**: The collection name of the operation.
+   - **collection**: The collection name.
    - **op**: The action to be performed (INSERT/UPDATE/DELETE).

-   - **filter**: The condition of UPDATE or DELETE.
+   - **filter**: The conditions for updating or deleting data.

-   - **opObject**: Specific data added, updated, or deleted.
+   - **opObject**: The specific data for insertion, update, or deletion operations

-   - **upsert**: Whether to use MongoDB's UPSERT mode, that is, there is no new addition, or update if it exists, the default is **false**.
+   - **upsert**: You can choose whether to use the UPSERT mode of MongoDB, which enables inserting data if it doesn't exist and updating it if it does.
+The default value is **false**.

-   - **multi**: Whether to update multiple records, the default is **false**.
+   - **multi**: You can specify whether to update multiple records.
+By default, it is set to **false**.

 ### executeQuery

-Description: Database query operation, and the return value is an array type, indicating the result set of the query.
+Description: When performing database query operations, the return value is an array type that represents the result set of the query.

 :::tip

-`before` executeQuery, it is a `source` to perform operations on the source database, and a `target` to perform operations on the target database.
+Before executing, the **source** component indicates performing operations on the source database, while the **target** component indicates performing operations on the target database.

 :::